r4v3n-k/r4v3n-k.github.io/_pages/resume.md

     </a>
 </div>

-- Provided data operation APIs to create, read, update, and delete to clients for mobile games.
+- Implemented a pedometer module that measures the calorie variation of users when using smartphones based on velocity changes.
-- Built service auto-scaling environment in web application using container orchestration tools.
+- Developed REST APIs, that communicates a mobile game, with Django.
-- Implemented the pedometer module that also offers the change of user's calorie in Android SDK.
+- Built a service auto-scaling environment for web applications with Docker Swarm.

 <div class="resume-item-title">
     <a href="https://github.com/r4v3n-k/BoB-7th/tree/master/stage-3/my_airodump">